Skip to main content

 Last update:

-AWS CLI (AWS Command Line Interface) is a command line interface for working with AWS services that allows you to use Amazon CloudWatch API methods.
-Read more in the articles DescribeLogGroups, DescribeLogStreams, GetLogEvents and FilterLogEvents AWS documentation.
+AWS CLI (AWS Command Line Interface) is a command-line interface for working with AWS services that allows you to use Amazon CloudWatch API methods.
+Learn more in the DescribeLogGroups, DescribeLogStreams, GetLogEvents, and FilterLogEvents articles in the AWS documentation.

-With AWS CLI you can work with logs: get events, event streams and log groups.
+You can use AWS CLI to work with logs: get events, event streams, and log groups.

 1. Add a service user.